Davrizio/hustle/README.md

 * Create new clients profiles with image upload.
 * Create and save workouts.
 * Create appointments.
+* Edit Exercise list.
+* Edit Appointments.
+* Edit Client workouts.

 ## ToDo

-* Add random welcome message on start page
-* Select Exercises from list (instead of only adding new)
-* Attach Workout to specific client and appointment
+* Fix redirect on client and appointment pages.
-  - this would send workout to client page and remove from workout
-* Style exercise and client pages
+* Style appointment.
-* Dropdown existing exercises in db to add to workout
-* Additional styiling refinements
-* Add Client only login
-  - client would be able to view appointments and workouts
-  - ability to notify client when workout is ready
-* Refactor
+* Fix appointment note create.

 ## How To Use